 Let’s begin by examining the languages used to create FPGA RTL designs.
-Figure 6-1 shows the trends in terms of languages used for design, by comparing the 2012, 2016, and 2020 Wilson Research Group study, as well as the projected design language adoption trends within the next twelve months.
+Figure 6-1 shows the trends in terms of languages used for design, by comparing the 2014, 2018, and 2022 Wilson Research Group study.

 It is important to note that the language adoption trends shown in fig. 6-1 are aggregated across all market segments and all regions of the world.
 When we filter the participants down to a specific region (e.g., Europe), or a specific market segment (e.g., Mil/Aero), then the adoption percentages are different.
 Yet, it is still useful to examine worldwide trends to get a sense of where the overall industry is moving in the future in terms of design ecosystems.